quenktechnologies/jcon/README.md

 ```

 ### Strings
-Strings must only be wrapped in double quotes `"`.
+Strings are wrapped in double quotes `"`.

 ### Numbers
 Numbers map directly to ECMAScript numbers.